mrsnicoleahall/TwoGhosts/src/content/blog/the-myth-of-the-perfect-icp.md

 feature_image: /images/blogs/drool.svg
 author: Nicole Hall
 tags: Sales
-meta_title: THE MYTH OF THE “PERFECT ICP”
+meta_title: THE MYTH OF THE 'PERFECT ICP'
 meta_description: |
-  Companies obsess over crafting the “perfect” Ideal Customer Profile like it’s a sacred text handed down on stone tablets.
+  Companies obsess over crafting the 'perfect' Ideal Customer Profile like it’s a sacred text handed down on stone tablets.
 But most ICPs are guesses built on bias and wishful thinking.
 Markets shift, budgets shift, and your ICP has to shift with them.
 ---

 Companies obsess over crafting the “perfect” Ideal Customer Profile like it’s a sacred text handed down on stone tablets.